higra/Higra/README.md

 The C++ backend is an header only library.
 No facilities for system wide installation is currently provided: just copy/past where you need it!

+## Demonstration and tutorials

+Check the dedicated repository [Higra-Notebooks](https://github.com/PerretB/Higra-Notebooks) for a collection of Jupyter Notebooks dedicated to Higra.

 ## Build

 ### With cmake